To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Have someone else take care of your pet while you’re sick.

-We put together some exciting ways to have a fun (and safe) time with your dog while you’re staying home.
+We put together some exciting ways to have a fun (and safe) time with your dog while staying socially distant.
 Adding a touch of brightness to each day is crucial to getting by right now.

 - Host A Virtual Puppy Playdate – Why not host a puppy playdate with your neighbors or friends?
 Dogs need interaction with other pups and “co-woofers” just as much as we do.
 Post on your neighborhood Facebook group or forum (like Nextdoor) to gauge interest.
 Then meet via Google Hangout or Zoom.